LennoxSears/dulaan-backend/PROMPT_UPDATE_SUMMARY.md

-# Motor Sound Handling - Prompt Update Summary
+# Simplified Human Command Focus - Prompt Update Summary

 ## Problem Identified
 When motor sounds are transferred to the API, the AI transcribes them as "motor sound" but still sets a new PWM value.
 This causes unwanted motor behavior changes when the system should only react to human commands.